 While all coffee for espresso should be ground finely, making small grind size adjustments can drastically change your results.
 If you grind slightly finer, not only will you expose more of your coffee’s surface area to your water, but you’ll slow down the flow of the water, adding time to the coffee brewing process.
 Both of these changes will result in less sour flavor and more sweetness for your espresso drink, but if you go too far could make your brewed coffee taste bitter.
 Grinding coarser (and therefore reducing your brew time) could make your coffee less bitter, but if you go too far could make it too sour.
 Finding that literal sweet spot is the challenge (and, when you get it right, the joy!) of making good espresso (or, as coffee professionals call it, “dialing in”).

 Any coffee can be decaffeinated!
-The decaffeination processes our roasters use removes 99.9 percent of caffeine from coffee.
-Espresso is usually roasted for longer than non-espresso, creating a roasty flavor profile.
+The decaffeination processes our roasters use removes 99.9 percent of caffeine from regular coffee.
+Espresso is usually roasted for longer than a non-espresso drink, creating a roasty flavor profile.
 You can still roast espresso to an espresso roast no matter the level of caffeine within!